dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 You can see that in the fourth row the value in the lower_ci column is bigger than in the upper_ci column.

-## Run checks in the example using the user interface
+## Run the example using the user interface

-A detailed explanation of [how to run the example is described here](../index.md#running-the-use-cases).
+A detailed explanation of [how to start DQOps platform and run the example is described here](../index.md#running-the-use-cases).

+### **Navigate to a list of checks**

-To execute the check prepared in the example using the [user interface](../../dqo-concepts/user-interface-overview.md):
+To navigate to a list of checks prepared in the example using the [user interface](../../dqo-concepts/user-interface-overview.md):

 ![Navigating to a list of checks](https://dqops.com/docs/images/examples/navigating-to-the-list-of-daily-sql-condition-passed-percent-on-table-checks1.png)